French Toast Sticks are the perfect breakfast recipe. These handheld wonders are going to make your kids flip!

 - Buttermilk Pancakes: These are amazing and so easy to make!

 When you make this french toast sticks recipe or any of my other brunch recipes, leave a comment and let me know what you think.

 French Toast Sticks

-- 10 pieces of thick bread cut into sticks (see my bread recommendations here)
+- 10 pieces of thick bread cut into sticks (read about the best bread for French toast here)

 - 3/4 cup granulated sugar divided

 - 3 teaspoons cinnamon divided